Samuel Issacharoff

-Early life
+Early life and education

-Issacharoff's mother was born in Argentina to Ashkenazi Jewish immigrants from Eastern Europe (Polish, Ukrainian, Russian, and Belarusian).
-His father was born in Uruguay, and was of Bukharian Jewish descent from Uzbekistan and Afghanistan.
-Both his parents were secular Jews, and Issacharoff has described himself as an atheist.
+Issacharoff was born in Argentina in Buenos Aires.
+Issacharoff's mother was born in Argentina, and his father was born in Uruguay.
+Both his parents were secular Jews.
+Issacharoff attended high school in New York City.

-Education

-Issacharoff earned his Juris Doctor from Yale Law School in 1983, where he also served as an editor for the Yale Law Journal.
-He completed his B.A. with a major in History at the State University of New York at Binghamton in 1975.
+Issacharoff completed his B.A. with a major in History at the State University of New York at Binghamton in 1975.
+Issacharoff earned his Juris Doctor from Yale Law School in 1983, where he was also an editor for the Yale Law Journal.

 Career

-Issacharoff graduated from Binghamton University in 1975 and Yale Law School in 1983.
-Issacharoff was born in Argentina in Buenos Aires.

-He is currently the Bonnie and Richard Reiss Professor of Constitutional Law at New York University School of Law.
-He served as a visiting professor at Harvard Law School for the Fall 2008 semester.
+He is the Bonnie and Richard Reiss Professor of Constitutional Law at New York University School of Law.
+He was a visiting professor at Harvard Law School for the Fall 2008 semester.
 Prior to joining NYU Law's faculty, he taught at Columbia Law School and The University of Texas School of Law.

-In 2017, Issacharof was interviewed by Suraj Patel for Talks on Law on the topic of gerrymandering.

-Professional Service

-Issacharoff serves on the Council of the American Law Institute, having previously been the lead Reporter for the ALI’s Principles of the Law of Aggregate Litigation.
-In addition to his academic work, Issacharoff has argued dozens of cases in the federal courts of appeals, including in the U.S. Supreme Court.
+Issacharoff is a life member of the American Law Institute (ALI), having previously been the lead Reporter for the ALI's Principles of the Law of Aggregate Litigation.
+In 2021, Issacharoff argued the case TransUnion LLC v.
+Ramirez at the Supreme Court on behalf of the respondent.

+Personal life